Top 5 Cash Flow Loans for Small Businesses

 Short-term loans are also ideal if you want to fund an expansion, especially if you know that a cash injection can create a significant increase in sales in the near future.

 Qualifying for short-term financing is quite straightforward.
-Short-term business loans lenders typically require you to be in business for at least a year, have a minimum of $50,000 in annual revenue, and a personal credit score of at least 500.
+Short-term business loan lenders typically require you to be in business for at least a year, have a minimum of $50,000 in annual revenue, and have a personal credit score of at least 500.
 New businesses may find it a bit more difficult to qualify.

 4. Business Lines of Credit